Paul Everingham: Territory politics

-Everingham was elected to the northern Darwin seat of Jingili in the newly-created Northern Territory Legislative Assembly in October 1974.
+Everingham was elected to the northern Darwin seat of Jingili in the newly created Northern Territory Legislative Assembly in October 1974.
 He briefly served as Deputy Majority Leader (the equivalent of a deputy premier in the states) under Goff Letts from 1974 to 1975.
 He remained on the backbench for the remainder of the First Assembly.

 Just months after being re-elected to the legislature, he was named leader of the CLP and Majority Leader after Letts was unexpectedly defeated in his own electorate despite the CLP comfortably winning another term in government.
 He thus oversaw the transition to self-government, which occurred in 1978.
 At that time, he became Chief Minister with greatly expanded powers.
 As the second and longest-serving head of government in the Territory, he led the CLP to comprehensive election victories in 1980 and 1983.
 During his tenure, the Northern Territory was essentially a one-party state; he never faced more than seven opposition MLAs.

+Everingham was sworn in as Majority Leader at the age of 34 years, five months and nine days; he is still the youngest-ever head of government in Territory history.